simpleviewinc/mongolayer/README.md

 This module is an attempt at providing the vision of `mongoose` (validation, hooks, relationships) but with less eccentricities, less magic under the hood providing developers with more consistent behaviors.

+# Changelog

+## 7/21/2017 - 1.4
+- Virtuals have become a whole smarter.
+You can now specify a virtual field as having requiredFields and requiredHooks.
+If you reference that field in a find() fields obj, it will automatically include the requiredFields and hooks.
+This makes working with relationships and virtuals much simpler.
+- Relationships can now be executed simply by adding the field to your fields obj, without needing to ask for dependent keys and the hook.
+See Populating Relationships for more info.
+- `options.castDocs === false` behavior has changed.
+If it's specified, and a truthy fields obj is passed, it will *only* return the specified fields.
+This differs from native mongodb, which will continue to return _id even if it's not asked for.
+This makes the downstream from queries simpler to work with as you only receive what you ask for.
+Nested empty `{}` and `[]` will always be trimmed from the final result.
+See castDocs in find() for more information.
+- `options.castDocs === false` and passing fields is the recommended default behavior for all queries where performance matters as it forces you to specify only the fields you want.

 # Documentation

 * [Hooks](#hooks)